jackpowers/Mountain-Project-NightWatch.js/README.md

 # Mountain-Project-NightWatch.js
 This NightWatch.js app tests the functionality of mountainproject.com.
 With an Amazon S3 account, you can store test data including screenshots on S3.
-I created this app based on this tutorial:
+I created this app with the help of this tutorial:

 https://github.com/dwyl/learn-nightwatch